-Both full-time and part-time modes are now available and the programme begins in the last week of September.
+Both full-time and part-time modes are available and the programme begins in the September of each year.
 Applications can be made at any time but we recommend that prospective students contact us as early as possible because places are limited.
 Applications made later than mid-August are unlikely to be processed in time for the start of the programme.

 Note: There is no January entry point for this programme.